 See Full report: New York Times.

-Crown Street, New Haven, CT
+Crown Street, nr.
+Church Street, New Haven, CT

-In this article the Modernism Lab at Yale University sought to correct the audience size given in the NYT (opposite) asserting that the audience size was probably closer to 1,000.
-They based this on the maximum seating capacity of the 'New Haven Opera House', their source being: Yale and "The city of elms," by William Emery Decro, 1885, p.
+In this article the Modernism Lab at Yale University sought to correct the audience size given in the NYT article (above) asserting that the audience size was probably closer to 1,000.
+They based this on the maximum seating capacity of the 'New Haven Opera House', their source being: Yale and "The city of elms," by William Emery Decrow, 1885, p.
 114).

 However, the New Haven Opera House was a different venue that Decrow describes as "a very cosey little theatre".
 Wilde lectured at (Peck's) Grand Opera House where the seating capacity was 1,600 so the NYT is likely correct as to the size of the audience.